paultopia/casebook-14amend/working-copy.md

 1. history;

-2. "economic or other sorts of group interests";]
+2. "economic or other sorts of group interests";

 3. area;

 4. geographical considerations;

-5. a desire "to insure effective representation for sparsely settled areas"
+5. a desire "to insure effective representation for sparsely settled areas";

 6. "availability of access of citizens to their representatives";